ukushu/IAppRater/README.md

 * 1 - if application state is .idle or .paused
 * 2 - if some sessions duration is larger than 5 hrs (had made after `appRater.firstLaunchDate` )
 * 3 - if user have never rated app.
 But if he is rated at least once - never show "rate app" button to user

+### if you need to debug your "isNeededToRate()" value - you able to set input parameter

 ## 🇺🇦🇺🇦🇺🇦 UKRAINE NEEDS YOUR SUPPORT! 🇺🇦🇺🇦🇺🇦